Dylan-Zupec/FPGA_LCD_interface/README.md

 the timing requirements of each read/write operation are handled as well.

 As an example of implementation, "top.vhd" contains logic to write a message to both lines of a 16x2 LCD.
-Each line holds it own message that is independent of one another.
+Each line holds it own message that is independent of the other.
 If the message on a single line is longer than 16 characters (the width of the LCD), the line will automatically scroll, shifting each character left every 500 ms. Otherwise, it is static.